 This pricing strategy is based on the customer more than costs or competition.
 You set your prices based on what the customer thinks the value is.
+In other words, what they’re willing to pay.
 You use research to learn what the consumer uses to decide on your product.
 Understanding what they value helps you set an appropriate price and determine the right marketing strategy.

 One thing that makes this strategy difficult, especially for smaller businesses with smaller budgets and staff, is that the customer’s mindset is always changing, so it’s not research you do one time and are done.
 To stay competitive, research must be ongoing.

 Dynamic pricing is most used for service-based companies, but it is also sometimes used for products.
 With this strategy, the pricing is never firmly set but changes based on different factors.
 Some industries use segmented pricing, where one set of customers may be charged more than another based on demand.
 This is common with airlines, which may charge more to fly one day of the week than another.